By: Catherine H. Knott, Ph.D.

 A Passion for the Wilderness

-Like Jason, children and teens with autism can find deep enjoyment in the wilderness.
+Like Jason, children and teens with Asperger’s can find deep enjoyment in the wilderness.
 Not only does the adventure in the fresh air give a healthy break from too much screen time, it develops new skills and a sense of self-sufficiency.
-The wilderness can give children with autism a confidence that they may lack in the social world they face at school.
+The wilderness can give children with Asperger’s a confidence that they may lack in the social world they face at school.

 Providing young people with opportunities and experiences to gain skills in wilderness camping can be joyful for parents, too.
 What better way to vacation in the summer than to seek the beautiful and restful sights and sounds of wild nature?